WICG/fenced-frame/explainer/storage_cookies_network_state.md

 ### Alternative design for cookies

-Alternatively, cookies can be blocked but that would require special logic for fenced frames as given below.
+Alternatively, cookies can be blocked but that would require special logic for fenced frames.
 Using unique and transient cookie partition as given above would align well with existing cookies infrastructure.

 ### Developer perspective